jozsefm/angular5ngFactoryError/README.md

     at file:///D:/angular5ngFactoryError/angular-js/node_modules/angular/angular.js:1662:27 <test-page>"

 ## Usage

-Open the index.html from the folder angular-js/app.
+Run npm install in angular-js folder then open the index.html from /app.
 If you replace the second script tag with app.v4.js you get a working hybrid solution.
 The app built with v5 is identical to the one built with v4 only minimal differences are there in the tooling files (package.json and tsconfig-aot.json) and the skipping of reflect-metadata import in client.ts.
 By using the app.v5.js the quoted error happens.

+## Build
+You can rebuild the Angular files by: npm install npm run build
+In both folders

 ## Rationale